Scholarships Available

 - Preference for student attending public college or university

-One, non-renewable award to a graduating Newaygo County senior with preference to students participating in the Newaygo County 4-H and who plan to pursue agricultural science or a related field.
+To be awarded to a graduating Newaygo County senior with preference to students participating in the Newaygo County 4-H and who plan to pursue agricultural science or a related field

 - GPA of at least a 2.75 on 4.0 scale, ranking among the top 25% of class